 - There are two types of charges- positive charge (+q) and negative charge (-q).

-- Like charges attracts and unlike charges repel.
+- Unlike charges attracts and like charges repel.

 Two positive or two negative charges kept closer to each other pushes themselves apart, while a positive charge and a negative charge kept closer attracts each other.
 Also, it is assumed that the electric field of a positive charge always acts outwards and that of a negative charge always acts inwards as shown in the picture below: